 Other grounds for ending a covenant marriage include the commission of a serious crime resulting in a sentence of death or imprisonment; abandonment for at least one year before the divorce petition; physical or sexual abuse; drug and alcohol abuse; a separation for a designated period of time; or agreement by both spouses.

-Outside of covenant marriages, adultery is not a relevant issue in a divorce- and it is not going to be considered in making a determination on whether alimony should be paid.
+Cheating does not affect alimony in Arizona.
+Outside of covenant marriages, adultery is not a relevant issue in a divorce and it is not considered when determining whether or not alimony should be paid.

 A Divorce Lawyer Can Help When a Marriage Ends Due to Adultery

 The end of a marriage as a result of infidelity can be an emotionally difficult experience.
 The last thing you need is to be forced to cope with complex legal issues as you begin the process of moving forward with the close of one chapter of your life and the beginning of another chapter.

 The compassionate and experienced legal team at Singer Pistiner, P.C. can take care of the legal issues for you.
 When you need a divorce lawyer who can negotiate a settlement with your spouse’s attorney or who is ready to litigate on the issues relevant to your divorce, we are here to help.
 Download our Free Divorce Guide, give us a call at (480) 418-7011 or contact us online if you live in Scottsdale or surrounding areas and your marriage is coming to an end.